KDVN/doc/kdvn_openerp_guide.rst

 **Other expense**
 -----------------

-The expenses related to projects (Budget code 4000 ~ 7999) are inputed in “Other expense”  in order to separate with material/labour orders.
+The expenses related to projects (Budget code 4000 ~ 7999) are inputed in â€œOther expenseâ€�  in order to separate with material/labour orders.

-When you choose  “Other Expense” (by click PO & Expense, then Other Expense), the follow screen will appear.
+When you choose  â€œOther Expenseâ€� (by click PO & Expense, then Other Expense), the follow screen will appear.

 User can find the information about expenses by typing the Expense No. (internal payment number), or narrow the selection by filtering from the other related information such as   Job No., budget code, supplier name, status of expense payment., amount, etc.